Advanced GenomeDK

 better safe than sorry

-Launch a web application which has tokens (a random code in the URL for the browser) or a password.
+Launch a web application which has tokens (a random code in the URL for the browser) or a password you can setup.
 In theory, anyone on your same node of the cluster can get into your server process and see your program and data!

 Exercise: jupyterlab web server